afterlogic/webmail-lite-8/README.md

 2. It is strongly recommended to runs the product under **https**.
 If you run it under **http**, the majority of features will still be available, but some functionality aspects, such as authentication with Google account, won't work.

 To enable automatic redirect from **http** to **https**, set **RedirectToHttps** to **On** in **data/settings/config.json** file.

+**Protecting data directory**

+All configuration files of the application and user data are stored in data directory, so it's important to [protect data directory](https://afterlogic.com/docs/webmail-lite-8/security/protecting-data-directory) to make sure that users cannot access that directory over the Internet directly.